-Come to China….
-Without the twenty hour flight!
-Though it seems impossible, spending your summer at Wofford College can take you to China!
-Based on the success of the 2013, 2014, 2015, and 2016 programs, Wofford has been awarded a STARTALK grant again this year.
+Come to China…without the 24-hour flight!
+Sound impossible?
+Not with Wofford College's STARTALK program!
+Based on the success of the 2013 - 2018 programs, Wofford has been awarded a STARTALK grant again this year.
 The STARTALK program is dedicated to increasing the number of Americans learning, speaking and teaching critical need foreign languages like Chinese.
-This summer, visit Wofford for STARTALK and take a trip to China, as the Chinese language and culture engage and inspire you.
+This summer, visit Wofford College for STARTALK and find yourself transported to China by engaging and being inspired by the Chinese language and culture.

 Language.
-Wofford will offer an intensive two-week program from June 12-23, 2017.
-In addition, eight online modules will be offered for the remainder of the summer in hopes that the learning process that starts with STARTALK @Wofford will continue long after the two-week program comes to an end.
-During the fall 2017, Wofford will offer continued learning opportunities to cement the knowledge gained during the summer program.
+Wofford will offer an intensive two-week program from June 17-28, 2019.
+In addition, eight online modules will be offered July 1-Aug.
+16 in hopes that the learning process that starts with STARTALK @Wofford will continue long after the two-week program comes to an end.
+During the fall 2019, Wofford will offer continued learning opportunities to cement the knowledge gained during the summer program.
 In doing this, STARTALK @ Wofford hopes to extend the learning process so that learning will continue and last.

 Culture.
 To better individualize student learning, cultural experiences will be held in small groups each afternoon at camp.
 These small groups will enable students to explore the cultural activity they are most interested in, while allowing them focused collaboration with their instructors and peers.
 Cultural experiences to choose from will include dance, drama, handcrafts, music, and painting.